datagrok-ai/public/help/visualize/viewers/filters.md

 typing words, separating them with a comma, then the filter will show only those values that exactly match each other.

 It is also allowed to paste multi-line text from the clipboard into the search field.
 In this case, the filter will also display those values that exactly match each word.
-To select or deselect only the found values of the category - click the checkbox to the left of the search field.
-Note that other (not displayed) values of the categories do not change their choice.
+The checkbox on the left of the search field controls weather to select filtered out values only.
+If this checkbox is enabled, upon searching for value(or values), filter will automatically select only those values that match the search criteria.
+In contrary case if the checkbox is disabled, search will only filter out values and not select them.

 ![Filter](../../uploads/gifs/filter-search.gif "Filter")